 The CPS School Quality Rating Policy (SQRP) is the District's policy for measuring annual school performance.
-This policy is new for the 2013-2014 school year.
-At the end of the school year, each school will receive a School Quality Rating and a 2014-2015 Accountability Status.
+The ratings for the 2016-2017 school year (based on 2015-2016 data) are the third set of school ratings determined under SQRP.
 The purpose of the SQRP is to:

 - Communicate to parents and community members about the academic success of individual schools and the district as a whole;

 - Recognize high achieving and high growth schools and identifying best practices;

 - Provide a framework for goal-setting for schools;

 - Identify schools in need of targeted or intensive support; and

 - Guide the Board's decision-making processes around school actions and turnarounds.